Shahzaib0217/Shahzaib0217/README.md

 <h3>💫 About Me:</h3>

-- 🤔 &nbsp; I am a a self-driven Software Enigneer, having expertise in Web development and developing innovative solutions using AI.
+- 🤔 &nbsp; I am a a self-driven Software Enigneer, having expertise in Full Stack Web development and developing innovative solutions using AI.
 - 🔭 &nbsp; I’m currently working on Node.js, ROR, FastAPI, React.js and Generative Ai.
 - 🌱 &nbsp; Learning more about Artificial Intelligence and current Web developemnet trends.
 - 👯 &nbsp; I’m looking to collaborate on any interesting idea related to AI and Web Dev.